yous/whiteglass-template/README.md

 Template site for [whiteglass](https://github.com/yous/whiteglass) theme.

+## Configuration

+You need to add a secret named `JEKYLL_PAT` to make GitHub Actions work.
+Generate a personal access token on <https://github.com/settings/tokens>, select `public_repo` or `repo` depending on your repository.

+Then in the settings page of your repository, go to Secrets tab (`https://github.com/<user>/<repo>/settings/secrets`) and add that token with its name `JEKYLL_PAT`.

 ## License

 This is free and unencumbered software released into the public domain.
 For more